Mike Simpson: Idaho federal judgeships

+As of May 2024, Idaho still has two federal judgeships.

 Health care

-Simpson has committed to repealing the Patient Protection and Affordable Care Act, questioning its constitutionality and effectiveness.
+Simpson has committed to repealing the Affordable Care Act (also known as Obamacare), questioning its constitutionality and effectiveness.
 He was close and loyal to Speaker John Boehner.

-Economic issues

-Corporations

-Simpson supports an agenda of low taxes and pro-business policies.

 Tax reform

 Simpson supports tax reform.
 When asked about the Grover Norquist pledge to oppose any net increase in taxes, Simpson said, "Well, first, the pledge: I signed that in 1998 when I first ran.
 I didn't know I was signing a marriage agreement that would last forever."

-International issues

 Climate change

 In a 2019 conference in Boise, Simpson said: "climate change is a reality.
 It’s not hard to figure out.
 Go look at your thermometer."
 In his speech, he tied climate change to the viability of salmon in Idaho lakes and rivers.

 Energy

 Simpson is also known as an outspoken proponent of nuclear power, extolling its virtues as an environmentally friendly source of energy with minimal carbon output.
 His support for nuclear energy plays a significant role in his membership of the United States House Appropriations Subcommittee on Energy and Water Development, which oversees the Idaho National Laboratory, a main site for nuclear and alternative energy research in the United States.